varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 Allows a single source table to populate multiple destination Satellites.
 Breaking attributes in to separate Satellites is used to manage different storage requirements or change rates.

 The default naming convention accelerates Satellites with the same name as the primary Hub object.
-The `SalesLT.Customer` source table is of Object candidate type `Hub` so it will accelerate to a `HUB_Customer` for the Business Key and all attributes will be accelerated to a `SAT_Customer_AWLT`.
+The `SalesLT.Customer` source table is of Object candidate type `Hub` so it will accelerate to a `HUB_Customer` for the Integration Key and all attributes will be accelerated to a `SAT_Customer_AWLT`.

 For the trial process, add `Password` to the `ModelGrouping` column for the `SalesLT.Customer` Objects `PasswordHash` and `PasswordSalt` columns.
 These 2 columns will be accelerated in to a separate Satellite named `SAT_Customer_Password_AWLT`.